naominietov/TC1031-DataStructures-Algorithms/README.md

-# 📌 TC1031.
-Data Structures and Fundamental Algorithms
+# TC1031.📌 Data Structures and Fundamental Algorithms

 In this repository will be stored all the activities, assignments and evidences of the TC1031 subject

-## 👩🏻‍💻 Autora
+## Autora 👩🏻‍💻
 * ID:          A01706095
 * Name:        Naomi Estefanía Nieto Vega